plone/volto/docs/source/addons/index.md

 # Volto add-ons

 Volto has a built-in extensible and pluggable system.
-It uses under the hood [`@plone/registry`](https://plone-registry.readthedocs.io/) package.
+This system is implemented through the [`@plone/registry`](https://plone-registry.readthedocs.io/) package.
 % Question: add-on products or add-on packages?
+% Answer: Neither.
+People use npmjs.com to deploy add-ons as "packages", I'd call them "packages". "add-ons" is also OK.
+We can explain that an add-on is one kind of package.
+That also helps educate developers not to modify Volto source code for a project, and drive home the "add-on" and "package" mentality.
+Also "add-on products" or "add-on packages" is verbose, and "add-on products" is just weird and Plone-y.
+I'm not sure where "products" came from.
-It allows to extend Volto in a pluggable way using {term}`add-on` products.
+It helps developers extend Volto in a pluggable way through {term}`add-on`s.

-%TODO: This matches with https://plone-registry.readthedocs.io/#what-is-an-add-on copy here when that one is ready.
+%TODO: This matches with https://plone-registry.readthedocs.io/conceptual-guides/add-on-registry.html#what-is-an-add-on.
+Copy here when that one is ready.
+% Why copy here?
+It is an Explanation.
+An Index is navigation or orientation only.
+We need to purge content from this index.md.

 ```{include} what-is-an-add-on.md
 ```